VangoCode/SmartHome-Monitoring/README.md

 ![image](./readme-images/certificates-modal.png)

-Congrats!
-You have successfully registered your Thing.
 Now, take the certificate files you have downloaded, and insert their contents into `stm32l475_vl53l0x/cloud/CONSTANTS.h`.
 Insert the Amazon Root CA 1 certificate like so:
 ```
 const char* SSL_CA_PEM = "-----BEGIN CERTIFICATE-----\n"
 "INSERT HERE\n"